-Agencies are also encouraged to measure satisfaction with their services at a detailed level to help them understand how they are doing in improving areas which matter most to NewZealanders, and where to focus resources for the greatest impact.
+Agencies are also encouraged to measure satisfaction with their services at a detailed level to help them understand how they are doing in improving areas that matter most to NewZealanders, and where to focus resources for the greatest impact.

-Ten years ago, the State Services Commission undertook research to identify the key factors (or drivers) that have the greatest influence on New Zealanders’ satisfaction with, and trust in, public services.
+Eleven years ago, the State Services Commission undertook research to identify the key factors (or drivers) that have the greatest influence on New Zealanders’ satisfaction with, and trust in, public services.
 These results were published in the Drivers Survey (2007).

 Since 2012 Kiwis Count has asked respondents to answer questions about aspects of their satisfaction (the driver questions) based on the channel used for the most recent service interaction.
 These responses show:-

-- The phone is the second most used channel (14% in 2016).
-Use of the phone channel has declined from 18% in 2012.
+- The phone is the third most used channel (13% in 2017).
+Use of the phone channel has declined from 15% in 2012.

 One way of improving satisfaction with public services is for agencies to focus on these key drivers (Drivers Survey, 2007):

 - Staff were competent